tdowrick/ScouseTom/Results_TO_DO_ADD_MAYOS__.md

 ## Frequency response

-The frequency response was measured over the range 20 Hz to 2 kHz (64 cycles at each frequency), with a current of 100 $\mu$ A. With a purely resistive test object, no change in voltage should be seen.
+The frequency response was determined using two EEG systems, through measurements on a resistive phantom with a current of 100 $\mu$ A and 64 cycles at each frequency.
+Data was collected over a range 20 Hz to 2 kHz, for the BioSemi system and 20 to 20 kHz for the ActiChamp system.
+With a purely resistive test object, no change in voltage should be seen.
 The variation over the frequency range was **xxmV/yy%**.

-###Figures
-* Two frame plot showing drift measurment & frequency response.
-* etc

 ##Modes/Experimental Data